SC school closures a ‘distinct possibility’ if coronavirus outbreak occurs

 But with no confirmed cases of the COVID-19 virus in the state as of Thursday afternoon, most school districts are focusing on preventing the spread of germs.
 This means reinforcing hygiene practices, sanitizing surfaces and advising parents to keep their children at home if they begin to show flu-like symptoms.

-To promote better hand-washing techniques, the Charleston County School District has ordered GloGerm and UV lights for all of its schools, spokesman Andy Pruitt said.
-After washing their hands with GloGerm, a UV light can show what residue remains.
+To promote better hand-washing techniques, the Charleston County School District has ordered GloGerm and ultraviolet lights for all of its schools, spokesman Andy Pruitt said.
+After washing their hands with GloGerm, a UV light can show what residue remains because the lotion-like substance glows brightly under the light.
+It is intended to teach students to properly wash their hands.

 School districts are also beginning to monitor student, teacher and staff attendance to see if any trends arise.